About Whey, Dry, Sweet

 What is the lysine-arginine ratio of Whey, Dry, Sweet?

-The lysine-arginine ratio of Whey, Dry, Sweet is 2.75.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Whey, Dry, Sweet is 2.75, calculated from 1026.67mg lysine and 373.33mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Bravado Labs Advanced Lysine Immune Boost